jye-aviatrix/terraform-aviatrix-lab-azure-vpn-gateway-bgp-over-ipsec-with-aviatrix-transit/README.md

 ![](20220930185305.png)

-- Aviatrix Transit establish two IPSec GRE tunnels with Azure VPN Gateway, both tunnels are active and Equal Cost Multi-Path (ECMP)
+- Aviatrix Transit establish two IPSec tunnels with Azure VPN Gateway, both tunnels are active and Equal Cost Multi-Path (ECMP)
 - Both Express Route Gateway and VPN Gateway are also called VNET Gateway (VNG)
 - Aviatrix Spoke CIDR will be propagate to Spoke vNet on bottom right via VNG
 - Spoke vNet and vNG vNet CIDR gets propagated to Aviatrix Transit via VNG